merely-useful/r-rse/appendices/assignments.md

 no final exercises in each chapter that learners need to complete related to this assignment.
 Exercises and the structure of the group work would be determined by the instructor.
-This assignment would best be due sometime after the team-work lesson (Chapter
+This assignment would best be due sometime after the team-work lesson ( 1).

-@sec-team-package-development)).
+-   Using the same process as was done with the first project assignment, complete a package as a team, using the tools taught in

--   Using the same process as was done with the first project assignment, complete a package as a team, using the tools taught in Chapters @sec-community-involvement), @sec-github-workflows), and
+    @sec-community-involvement, @sec-github-workflows, and
-    @sec-team-package-development).
+    1.

 ### Rubric and expectations of the learner